tbklang/tlang/small_doc_modules.md

 ##### Return value

-The return value is a `bool` and is `true` when a `MdouleEntry` is found, `falsde` otherwise.
-This is just so you know whether or not the referebnce parwemetert `found` was updated or not; i.e. if a modukle by the given name was found or nmot.
+The return value is a `bool` and is `true` when a `ModuleEntry` is found, `false` otherwise.
+This is just so you know whether or not the reference parameter `found` was updated or not; i.e. if a module by the given name was found or not.

 ---